pkardas/notes/books/build.md

 You don't have to an executive right away, you don't have to get a job at the most amazing, world-changing company out of college, but you should have a goal.

+## 1.3 Heroes

+The only thing that can make a job truly amazing or complete waste of time is the people.

+You always have something to offer if you are curious and engaged.
+You can always trade and barter good ideas; you can always be kind and find a way to help.

+Try to get into a small company, the sweet spot is a business of 30-100 people building something worth building.
+You could go to Google, Apple, Facebook, or some other giant company, but it will be hard to maneuver yourself to work closely with the rock stars.

+Smaller companies still have specialization, but usually without silos.
+And they have a different energy.
+The whole company will be focused on working together to make one precious idea become reality.
+Anything unnecessary is shunned - red tape and politics are typically nonexistent.

+Being in that lifeboat with people you deeply respect is a joy.
+It is the best time you can have at work.
+It might be the best time you can have.

+## 1.4 Don't (only) look down

+IC - individual contributor - a person who doesn't manage others.
+As an IC, you need to occasionally do 2 things:

+- look up - look beyond the next deadline or project, bne sure the mission still makes sense to you and that the path to reach it seems achievable
+- look around - get out of your comfort zone and away from the immediate team you are on,talk to the other functions in your company to understand their perspectives, needs, and concerns

+Don't think doing the work just means locking yourself in a room - a huge part of it is walking with your team.
+The work is reaching your destination together.
+Or finding a new destination and bringing your team with you.